 Kit & Kin – The core contains chlorine-free fluff pulp harvested from sustainably managed forests and the front panels, tapes, anti-leak barriers and packaging are all made from an oxo-biodegradable material.

 Free of harmful chemicals and all known allergens, Bamboo Nature Eco Nappies have a unique three-layer design and super-absorbent core.
 Your baby's sensitive skin will stay dry and comfortable thanks to the fully breathable backsheet.
 The flexible waistband and latex-free leg cuffs help the nappy to stay in place while maximizing movement so your child can move freely.
+These nappies have also been shortlisted for a Mother&Baby award 2021.

 With a biodegradable core and no added chemicals, Mum & You nappies are super soft and comfortable for your little one to wear.
 The absorbency layer is made using recycled wood pulp from certified sustainable forestry and they give up to 12 hours protection against leaks as well as being hypoallergenic & dermatologically tested.
+These nappies were also shortlisted in the 2019 Mother&Baby awards.

 Naty nappies are made from mostly plant-based materials and are the only nappy on the market to receive 'OK biobased' certification – confirmation that they contain primarily bio-based ingredients.
 The core of the nappy is made from 100% FSC certified wood pulp while the other layers are made of natural biodegradable materials making the nappy breathable and comfortable against your baby's delicate skin.
+These nappies were also shortlisted in the 2019 Mother&Baby awards.

 Co-founded by Spice Girl Emma Bunton, Kit & Kin have proved hugely popular amongst mums.
 Their nappies are made using eco and plant-based materials with a soft waistband and stretchy elastic panels which naturally adjust to your baby's body shape for maximum freedom of movement.
 For every pack sold, Kit & Kin help fund the purchase and protection of threatened tropical rainforest through the World Land Trust's Buy an Acre programme.
+These nappies have also been shortlisted in the 2021 Mother&Baby awards.

 Are biodegradable nappies completely biodegradable?